temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 In the output, you see the Worker options and their values, the Webpack bundling output, and the state of the Worker.

-Before running this Workflow, write tests to prove it works as expected.
+Your Worker is running and is polling the Temporal Service for Workflows to run, but before you start your Workflow, you'll write tests to prove it works as expected.

 ## Write tests to ensure things work

 The Temporal TypeScript SDK includes functions that help you test your Workflow executions.
 Let's add a basic unit test to the application to make sure the Workflow works as expected.

 You'll use the [mocha](https://mochajs.org/) package to build your test cases and mock the Activity so you can test the Workflow in isolation.
-You'll also use the `@temporalio/testing` package which will download a test server which provides a `TestWorkflowEnvironment`.
+You'll also use the `@temporalio/testing` package, which will download a test server that provides a `TestWorkflowEnvironment`.

 Create the file `src/mocha/workflows-mocks.test.ts` and add the following code to set up the testing environment: